 - The instruction is "announced" or "given from above".
 Usually things are not justified or proven.
 Of course most mathematics instruction is that way, anyway.

 For these reasons, I am of the opinion that Time4Learning is not enough to be the only mathematics resource for a child.
 HOWEVER, I feel it has lots of excellent material in a very appealing form!
 Many of us parents are very pleased to find an educational solution that is so motivating, fun, and self-directed.

-If you are aware of the limitations of the program, you can work around those and use the program for a big part of your mathematics instruction.
-I give some suggestions below.
+If you are aware of the limitations of the program, you can work around them and use the program for a big part of your mathematics instruction.
+I will give some suggestions below.

 For example, you could use Time4learning math together with an existing math book.
 First do an activity on a topic, and then the possible worksheet, from Time4Learning.com.
 Then, let the child study the corresponding section in the math book and do a few more practice problems from there, if needed.
 (Remember here that the goal is not to do all the problems from a book, but use the math book as a "worksheet" tool from which you choose problems for more practice.)
-And, obviously you can print out worksheets from my worksheet generators or find more by searching in Google.
+And, obviously you can print out worksheets from the worksheet generators on this site.

 For problem solving, I would recommend adding more challenging word problems from somewhere (especially for 7th and 8th grades).
-Maybe again your existing math book can supply some.
-I have a collection of problem solving websites on my site.
+Maybe your existing math book can supply some.
+You could also use this collection of problem solving websites.